Schadrack10/Go_tuts/README.md

 4.Sprintf() : saves and returns the formatted strings
     var str =  fmt.Sprintf("my age is %v and my name is %v", age , name) >> string stored in variable

+# Log > package

+consist of methods similar to the fmt package , we get access to format specifiers and more

+		log.fatal()
+		log.println()
+		log.printf()

 # Type conversion